-Basic accommodation is available at the park with chalets and hostels managed by the Sarawak Foresty Corporation.
-There are also inns such as Niah Cave Inn and Niah Cave Hotel for ccommodation at Batu Niah town.
+Basic accommodation is available at the park with chalets and hostels managed by the Sarawak Forestry Corporation.
+There are also inns such as Niah Cave Inn and Niah Cave Hotel for accommodation at Batu Niah town.

 Niah National Park Cave Entrance

 If you are coming from Miri, take a bus from the Miri Bus Station to Batu Niah.
 The journey will take you about 2 hours.